Spaceman (Babylon Zoo song): Reception and legacy

 MTV UK ranked "Spaceman" as the number-24 single of the 1990s.
 "Spaceman" was voted number 31 in a 2006 Channel 4 poll of the 50 best songs by one-hit wonders.

+Numerous bands and artists have covered the song in various styles through recent years, including MØ, Ze Gran Zeft and The Parasitic Twins.

 Commercial performance

 The single charted at number one on the UK Singles Chart, registering first-week sales of 383,000.
-It became the fastest-selling debut single in British pop music history, and the best-selling single in the United Kingdom in over thirty years, since The Beatles' "Can't Buy Me Love".
+It became the fastest-selling debut single in British pop music history, and the best-selling single in the United Kingdom in over thirty years, since the Beatles' "Can't Buy Me Love".
 "Spaceman" became a number one chart hit in 23 countries.
 As of June 2013, "Spaceman" was the 79th best-selling single in the history of the United Kingdom, selling 1.15 million copies.